 Adult intensive recovery day treatment program: Three programs, including TEAM (for men and women), WELL (for women) and MELL (for men), provide intensive recovery support.

 Creekside Daytox Program: A medically monitored day program to support individuals with detox from alcohol and drugs.

 Riverstone Home/Mobile Detox/Daytox: Medically supported residential and home services for people in Abbotsford, Chilliwack, Mission, Agassiz, Hope and Maple Ridge/Pitt Meadows communities.

 Emergency department Opioid Agonist Treatment: Currently being piloted in Burnaby Hospital emergency department, this new program supports patients to begin treatment with Suboxone while at hospital and be linked to community substance use service for follow-up.

 Emergency department follow-up: Within two to three days of visiting an emergency department for an overdose, patients are being supported to access community substance use services.
 We also provide additional information on harm reduction and treatment options during these interactions.
 The program is currently being piloted at Surrey Memorial Hospital and will be expanded throughout the region.

-Intensive Case Management (ICM): Partnering with BC Housing, Fraser Health has implemented an ICM team in Maple Ridge to support people with a severe substance use disorder who face complex challenges related to health, housing, and poverty, and face barriers in accessing existing health or social services.
+Intensive Case Management: Partnering with BC Housing, Fraser Health has implemented an intensive case management team in Maple Ridge to support people with a severe substance use disorder who face complex challenges related to health, housing, and poverty, and face barriers in accessing existing health or social services.
 A new team will be implemented in Langley this fall.